-- 1. Contractors shall, [consistent with] [taking into account] the relevant Guidelines, carry out exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment, [including but not limited to submarine cables and pipelines in the Contract Area, fishing activities and other activities], in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan, [Regional Environmental Management Plan] and Closure Plan [and any applicable international rules and standards established by competent international organizations].
-In particular, each Contractor shall exercise [due diligence] [reasonable regard] to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area] [or structures deriving from other marine uses] [should carry out Exploitation activities with reasonable regard to submarine cables or pipelines so as to avoid destroying or damaging them]. - 1 alt.
-Contractors shall, consistent with the relevant Guidelines, carry out Exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan and Closure Plan and any applicable international rules and standards established by competent international organizations, and relevant national laws and regulations of Sponsoring States and flag States. - 1 alt bis.
-Each Contractor shall exercise due diligence to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area.
-In particular, the Contractor shall: - (a) comply with the measures it agreed with the operators of the submarine cables and pipelines to reduce the risk of damage to any in-service cables and pipelines (such as an easement, or a mining exclusion zone within a reasonable radius); and - (b) ensure that any actions it takes will not interfere with the route of a planned submarine cable or pipeline.

-- 1 alt ter.
-Contractors shall carry out Exploitation under an exploitation contract with reasonable regard for climate mitigation carried out by ecosystem in the area, such as carbon burial and sequestration and nutrients recycling - 2.
+- 1. Contractors shall, [consistent with] [taking into account] [any] [the] relevant Guidelines, carry out exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment, [including but not limited to submarine cables and pipelines in the Contract Area, fishing activities and other activities], in accordance with articles 87 and 147 of the Convention and the approved Environmental Management and Monitoring Plan, [Regional Environmental Management Plan] and Closure Plan [and any applicable international rules and standards established by competent international organizations]. - Alt.
+1. In particular, each Contractor shall exercise due diligence [reasonable regard] to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area. [or structure deriving from other marine uses] [should carry out Exploitation activities with reasonable regard to submarine cables or pipelines so as to avoid destroying or damaging them]. - Alt.
+2. [In particular, each Contractor should carry out Exploitation activities with reasonable regard to submarine cables or pipelines so as to avoid destroying or damaging them.] [or structures deriving from other marine uses] - Alt.
+3. [Contractors shall, consistent with the relevant Guidelines, carry out Exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan and Closure Plan and any applicable international rules and standards established by competent international organizations, and relevant national laws and regulations of Sponsoring States and flag States.] - 1 alt bis.
+[Each Contractor shall exercise due diligence to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area.
+In particular, the Contractor shall]: - (a) [comply with the measures [identified in the approved Plan of Work] it agreed with the operators of the submarine cables and pipelines to reduce the risk of damage to any in-service cables and pipelines [(such as an easement, or a mining exclusion zone within a reasonable radius)]]; -and - (b) [ensure that any actions it takes will not interfere with the route of a planned submarine cable or pipeline]. - 1 alt ter.
+[Contractors shall carry out Exploitation under an exploitation contract with reasonable regard for climate mitigation carried out by ecosystem in the area, such as carbon burial and sequestration and nutrients recycling]. - 2.
 The Authority, in conjunction with member States, shall [endeavour to coordinate, including with other global, regional and sectoral bodies] [take measures] [in an effort] [to ensure] [underscores that Article 147 of the Convention further provides] that other activities in the Marine Environment shall be conducted with reasonable regard for the activities of Contractors in the Area [which includes but not limited to the Authority's facilitation of the coordination between two parties at early stages.
-For this reason, the Authority shall promote, inter alia, effective and early-stage consultations between the Contractors and the proponents of the other activities in the Area].
+For this reason, the Authority shall promote, inter alia, effective and facilitate early-stage consultations coordination between the Contractors and the proponents of the other activities in the marine environment Area].